 They are more water-repellent and can prevent water from causing damage.

 For painting floor tiles with a water-based product, a good option is PPG Breakthrough.

-However, I would not suggest to paint stoneware floors because the granulation might cause the paint to flake.
+However, I would not suggest painting stoneware floors because the granulation might cause the paint to flake.

 When painting over tile, you want to clean them thoroughly, scuff sand them apply your primer to promote a bond between your paint and your tile.
 Your best option will be an Epoxy or an oil-based paint because they are durable and moisture-blocking.